The United Kingdom is closed: Johnson shutters pubs and restaurants

 "I do accept that what we're doing is extraordinary: we're taking away the ancient, inalienable right of free-born people of the United Kingdom to go to the pub, and I can understand how people feel about that," Johnson said.
 "It's a huge wrench."
 "It's a huge wrench to do that, everybody understands that," he said.
 "It's heartbreaking to think of the businesses that will face difficulties as a result of the measures this country has had to take."

-Johnson said pubs, restaurants, theatres, nigthtclubs, cinemas and gyms and leisure centres were being asked to close on Friday night and to stay shut indefinitely.
-"We are telling cafes, bars and restaurants to close tonight as soon as they reasonably can and not to open tomorrow," Johnson told reporters in Downing Street.
+Johnson said pubs, restaurants, theatres, nightclubs, cinemas and gyms and leisure centers were being asked to close on Friday night and to stay shut indefinitely.
+"We are telling cafes, bars, and restaurants to close tonight as soon as they reasonably can and not to open tomorrow," Johnson told reporters in Downing Street.
 "Though to be clear, they can continue to provide takeout services.

+"Some people may, of course, be tempted to go out tonight, and I say to those people, 'please don't,'" Johnson said.
+The government also announced that a military veterans' parade in London to mark the 75th anniversary of the end of World War Two in Europe (VE Day) in May would be canceled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)